AP-IT-GH/apaqe-docs/wireguard/wireguard.md

 ## Prerequisites:

-- A Server with internet access
+- A Server with internet access (Server A)
 - A Client Device to connect to the VPN
 - WG-Easy installed and configured on Server A
 - Basic understanding of API calls and web development